haelyons/local_flow/INSTALL_WSL2.md

 *For when you want the pain of Linux configuration with the convenience of Windows crashes, now with bonus JSON-RPC complexity.*

+> **Note**: This guide covers WSL2-specific setup details.
+For basic usage and MCP configuration, see the main `README.md`.

 ## Prerequisites

 Before diving into this technological adventure, ensure you have: